In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

 Grass Challenges

 Our cool-season grasses in Greater Chicago prefer mild, wet winters and like colder climates.
-Cool-season grasses actually grow abundantly in fall and winter, then they go dormant in summer when temperatures rise and the sun beats down.
+Cool-season grasses grow abundantly in fall and winter, then they go dormant in summer when temperatures rise and the sun beats down.

 This is particularly true if your lawn lacks nutrients or proper maintenance, such as adequate watering, proper mowing, or other forms of care like annual aeration.
 Early applications of preemergent fertilizers is important to help combat early germination of weeds, such as crabgrass and nutsedge.